Azure-Samples/MachineLearning-MusicGeneration/README.md

 ```
 ## Listen to your own music!

 The song generated in the previous step will be saved in your Blob Storage conatiner.
-You can listen to the song by downloading the file and playing it using any media player. eg: Windows Media Player
+You can listen to the song by downloading the .mid file and playing it using any standard media player like Windows Media Player for example.

 ## Data Credit